-Report the number of the library's Internet computer [personal computers (PCs) and laptops], whether purchased, leased or donated, used by the general public in the library.
+Report the number of the library's Internet computer [personal computers (PCs) and laptops], whether purchased, leased, or donated, used by the general public in the library.
+Do not include computers that connect to the Internet for a dedicated purpose (e.g., to access an OPAC or specific database, or to train the public) or purposes.